jeshwinwilliam/distributed-order-processing-platform/README.md

 - Designed asynchronous inventory, fraud, and order-status workflows to model eventual consistency, parallel downstream decisions, and fault-tolerant order handling
 - Implemented an event-projected customer timeline service to expose order lifecycle visibility through a read-optimized query API

-## Notes

-- Java is available in this environment, but Maven is not currently installed locally, so I prepared the repo structure and CI workflow without running a full local Maven build here.
-- The included GitHub Actions workflow is set up to build the project on GitHub with Maven and Java 21.